EFL plan to reform football finances would also suit top flight – Rick Parry

 The EFL said under the current system of central receipt distribution in 2018-19, there was an £88million gap between the top flight’s bottom club Huddersfield and the Championship’s top side Norwich – £96m compared to £8m.
 Under its proposed model, that gap would be cut to £42million.

-The Government White Paper on football governance will finally be published on Thursday, having initially been scheduled to come out last summer.
+The Government White Paper on football governance is finally expected to be published on Thursday, having initially been scheduled to come out last summer.

-It was then expected to be published on February 8 after the review had been leaked in The Sun.

-Sports minister Stuart Andrew, responding to an urgent question on the fan-led review and football white paper, told the House of Commons: “It is clear the game is in need of significant reform.

 It is expected to support a recommendation in the 2021 fan-led review for an independent football regulator.